Neuroimaging technologies

 Magnetic resonance imaging (MRI)

-Magnetic resonance imaging (MRI) has millimeter spatial resolution and versatile contrasts.
+MRI has millimeter spatial resolution and versatile contrasts.
 MRI has been extensively used in clinical medicine and neuroscience studies to provide structural, functional, and metabolic information.
-We devote to advancing the MRI technology in order to improve its spatiotemporal resolution and sensitivity.
-We aim at developing a tailored combination of receiver coil array, spatial encoding magnetic fields, main magnetic field, pulse sequences, and image reconstruction algorithms in order to optimize MRI in different neuroscience and clinical applications.
+We are devoted to advancing MRI technology in order to improve its spatiotemporal resolution and sensitivity.
+We aim to develop a tailored combination of receiver coil array, spatial encoding magnetic fields, main magnetic field, pulse sequences, and image reconstruction algorithms in order to optimize MRI in different neuroscience and clinical applications.

 Electroencephalography (EEG), magnetoencephalography (MEG), and stereo-EEG (SEEG)